 cause and effect / coat and tie / ham and eggs / cream and sugar / husband and wife /

-the beans and the bacon / whether by hook or crook / pomp and circumstance
+profit and loss / up and down / whether by hook or crook / wine and cheese /

 COLLOCATIONS Using "MAKE"